On this Page

 Dr. Bazemore serves on the faculties of the Departments of Family Medicine at Georgetown University and Virginia Commonwealth University.
 He has also continued to see patients at Fairfax Family Practice Centers since joining the Graham Center in 2005.
 Dr. Bazemore previously served as an Associate Professor in the Department of Family Medicine at the University of Cincinnati and as a Professorial Lecturer of Health Policy at George Washington University School of Public Health.
 Dr. Bazemore graduated from Davidson College, received his Doctor of Medicine from the University of North Carolina, and his MPH from Harvard University School of Public Health.
 He also completed a Global Health Fellowship at the University of Cincinnati.

-Jill Shuemaker, RN, CPHIMS
+Jill Shuemaker, RN, CPHIMS, FHIMSS

 Director, Clinician Measures